For information regarding the Graduate Admission requirements, please see the General Information Catalog.

 Application for admission to the Graduate School consists of submitting the official online application form, transcripts, test scores, and processing fees to the Graduate and International Admissions Center (GIAC).
 Instructions and forms are available at the Graduate School’s admissions website.
 Students may also indicate their interest in assistantships and fellowships on the application form.

 Each graduate program may require the submission of additional materials.
 These materials vary by program, but examples include letters of reference, auditions, samples of the student’s work, and personal statements.
 Information about required materials is available from the graduate program.

-Because graduate programs set their own application deadlines, applicants must be sure to inquire about the deadline for the program to which they are applying.
-Many programs have deadlines as early as December 1 for the following summer session or fall semester, but some programs set different dates.
+Because graduate programs set and maintain their own application deadlines, applicants must be sure to inquire about the deadline for the program to which they are applying.
+Many programs have deadlines as early as December 1 for the following summer semester or fall semester, but some programs set different dates.
 Few graduate programs admit new students for the spring semester; those that do generally have deadlines no later than October 1.
 It is the applicant’s responsibility to meet the deadline set by the graduate program.
 A list of program deadlines is given at the Graduate School’s admissions website.

 Deadlines for those seeking financial aid.
 Information about financial aid and financial aid deadlines is given on the Financial Aid page.

-In addition to meeting the general requirements for admission, applicants whose native language is not English must demonstrate sufficient competence in English to study effectively at the University.
+In addition to meeting the general requirements for admission, international applicants must demonstrate sufficient competence in English to study effectively at the University, unless otherwise exempt.
 These applicants are required to submit scores for either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) to the Graduate School.
 Information about TOEFL and IELTS is published online.